 Former Karnataka Pradesh Congress Committee (KPCC) President Dinesh Gundu Rao criticised the BJP saying, "the BJP is caught in a web of its own deceit.
 It's not we who linked CAA and National Register of Citizens (NRC) but Amit Shah himself."

-He said Prime Minister Narenda Modi should not mislead people on such issue.ians
+Rao said Prime Minister Narenda Modi should not fool people with his lies and propaganda.IANS